isaacnmm/pestpolicy-hugo2XX/content/posts/diatomaceous-earth-for-fleas-on-dogs/index.md

 resides or hangs out the most.
 This might be its kernel, your carpet.
 This is done to capture any
 fleas and flea eggs
-that may be around.�It is important to note that DE has no effect on flea eggs and will wait for them to hatch, so it acts on them.
+that may be around.It is important to note that DE has no effect on flea eggs and will wait for them to hatch, so it acts on them.
 **Step 3 - **